gismondichris/gismondichris.github.io/_projects/discard_list_report.md

 This project utilized Python to create a sample discard list.
 This list was generated based on the time since samples were validated and the contents that were found in the sample.
-Any unknonwn chemicals will open a website with the chemical information and the user can enter the discard status for that chemical.
+Any unknown chemicals would open a website with the chemical information and the user can enter the discard status for that chemical.
 This will be remembered for future executions.